kite-sdk/kite/cdk-morphlines/cdk-morphlines-twitter/README.md

-# Cloudera Search - Twitter
+# CDK - Morphlines Twitter

 This module contains morphline commands for using test tweets.